Canada: Country and Foreign Investment

 History, Population, Language and Culture

-The earliest settlors in Canada were prehistoric hunters who travelled to the region in around 40,000 to 30,000 BC from Asia by crossing the Bering Strait before it was covered by meltwater at the end of the Ice Age.
-These people formed the various Indian tribes that settled throughout the region.
+The earliest settlers in Canada were prehistoric hunters who, around 40,000 to 30,000 BC, crossed from Asia via the Bering Strait, which was frozen over at that time.
+These people formed the various indigenous tribes (normally known in Canada as First Nations) that settled throughout the region.

-The country’s constitution of March 29, 1867, created a federation of four provinces, which were later divided into 10 provinces (Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan) and three territories (the Northwest Territories, Nunavut and Yukon Territory).
-On April 17, 1982, a new constitution was approved solidifying the territory’s autonomy from the UK.
+The country’s 1867 constitution established a federation of four provinces, later subdivided into 10 provinces (Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan) and three territories (the Northwest Territories, Nunavut and Yukon Territory).
+On 17 April 1982, a new constitution was approved solidifying the territory’s autonomy from the UK.

 Owing to its strong economic links to the US, and temperate conditions in the south, 90% of the population is concentrated within 160 km of its southern boundary with the US.
 Further north, the country is less populated due to the Arctic climate.